 - Arrange for catering if applicable.

-- Leslie Petiniot (firstname.lastname@example.org) will schedule the building and gates to be unlocked at the appropriate times.
+- Leslie Petiniot (firstname.lastname@example.org) will arrange for your DePauw ID card to have gate and door swipe access at the appropriate times.

 When I look on e-services, I only see room numbers.
 What are the rooms called?